lucyzhangzhang/PSlibs/README.md

 * [R script](./scripts/PS_QTL.R) calls the [Python script](./scripts/phytozomeQTL.py) which queries Phytozome through the Phytomine API
 * For genes with no match in *Arabidopsis*, extract the transcript sequence and run BLAST in *Eutrema* transcriptome
 * Try to annotate those transcripts
+* Then we determine the expression levels of these transcripts in the RNA-Seq libraries

 Three common genes mapped in these two QTL groups